-African Fish-Eagle - all eagles are a symbol of power and will help one catch one's prey or achieve specific goals; the Fish-Eagle and Bateleur are among the most in demand.
+All eagles are a symbol of power and will help one catch one's prey or achieve specific goals; the Fish-Eagle and Bateleur are among the most in demand.

-Southern Ground-Hornbill - protection against lightning, also protection of the family as Southern Ground-Hornbills lay very few eggs and several adults are responsible for their maintenance.
+Protection against lightning, also protection of the family as Southern Ground-Hornbills lay very few eggs and several adults are responsible for their maintenance.

-Brown-headed Parrot - the Parrot sees everything and talks loudly about what it sees; it is therefore used to enable one to be kept informed on important matters.
+The Parrot sees everything and talks loudly about what it sees; it is therefore used to enable one to be kept informed on important matters.

-African Pygmy-Kingfisher - the kingfisher's ability to catch fish has made it a symbol of success amongst fishermen; more broadly it also has power to help one get what one desires.
+The kingfisher's ability to catch fish has made it a symbol of success amongst fishermen; more broadly it also has power to help one get what one desires.

 Research published online in 2006 by the City of Durban, which has one of the biggest traditional medicine markets in Africa, reveals that an estimated 27 million South Africans are traditional medicine consumers who spend between 4 and 6% of their annual income on traditional medicines and services.
 In the process, they consume some 20 000 tons of plant material.